Career Readiness Programs

 Helping SNAP recipients find high wage and high demand jobs through LBCC

-letter writing assistance, interview skills prep and mock interviews for those looking
+resume and cover letter writing assistance, interview skills preparation, and mock

-You must be a SNAP recipient able to work upon completing the program.
+You must be a SNAP recipient and able to work upon completion of your educational program.
 Please complete the STEP Interest form.
-We'll contact you shortly and include information about how to take your first steps to prepare for STEP.
+We will contact you shortly and include information about how to take your first steps to prepare for STEP.

-IMPORTANT: TANF recipients are not eligible for enrollment in STEP, but if you are nearing the
+Important: TANF recipients are not eligible for enrollment in STEP.
+However, if you are nearing

-end of TANF enrollment, please complete the STEP Interest form so we can explore your
+the end of your TANF enrollment, please complete the STEP Interest form so we can explore your post-TANF options.
+Students with TANF can contact the LBCC JOBS Program for additional education support options.

 Frequently Asked Questions

-loans, and the Oregon Opportunity and Oregon Promise grants.
+for Pell Grants, federal student loans, the Oregon Opportunity, and Oregon Promise

 WIOA Scholarship: Community Services Consortium’s vocational scholarship offers up to $3000 for short-term